swift-dart/RCONScheduler/README.md

 Usage 🚀

-Double click the exe, and the GUI will guide you through configuring your servers and scheduling commands.
-If opening the script make sure all the dependencies are installed!.
+Double click the exe it will open the program.
+Close the program and open it again and a json file will have been created , and then the GUI will guide you through configuring your servers and scheduling commands.
+If opening the py file itself not the exe make sure all the dependencies are installed!.

 Note 📝